Baby It's You: Smith version

 Smith's version appeared on their debut album, A Group Called Smith.
 The single was released on Dunhill Records (4206) in 1969.
 It was their first and most successful release.
 This version, arranged by Del Shannon who "discovered" the group, alters the traditional vocal arrangement as performed by the Shirelles and the Beatles in favor of a more belted, soulful vocal.
 The single hit No.5 on the Billboard Hot 100, and was ranked No.28 in Billboard's year-end chart of 1969.
-The Smith version was used in Quentin Tarantino's Death Proof.
+They performed the song live on The Ed Sullivan Show which can be seen on The Best of the Ed Sullivan Show channel, available on various streaming services.
+The Smith version was later used in Quentin Tarantino's Death Proof.